anthonyalberto/jquery-ujs-extended/README.md

 ##Behaviour

 * data-integer.
-If specified and applied to a text field, will prevent the field from being anything but an integer.Value: minimum value.
+If specified and applied to a text field, will prevent the field from being anything but an integer.Value: minimum value or range like 1..10000.
 Leave blank if you don't want one.

         text_field_tag "quantity", 1, data: {integer: 1}
+        text_field_tag "quantity", 1, data: {integer: 1..10000}
 * data-float.
-If specified and applied to a text field, will prevent the field from being anything but a float.Value: minimum value.
+If specified and applied to a text field, will prevent the field from being anything but a float.Value: minimum value or range like 1..10000.
 Leave blank if you don't want one.

         text_field_tag "price", 1, data: {float: 0.01}
+        text_field_tag "price", 1, data: {float: 0.01..10000}

 #Bugs?
 Thoughts?
 Ideas to make it better?